kulturwunsch/Kultur-API-for-WP/README.md

 2. Add a title that describes your problems in as few words as possible.
 3. Fill all provided fields to help us support you.

-Remember that a more detailed issue- description and debug-info might suck to write, but it will help others understand- and resolve your issue without asking for the information.
+Remember that a more detailed issue-description and debug-info might suck to write, but it will help others understand and resolve your issue without asking for the information.

-**Note:** please be as detailed as possible in the description when creating a new issue.
+**Note:** Please be as detailed as possible in the description when creating a new issue.
 This will help others to more easily understand- and solve your issue.
 Providing the necessary steps to reproduce the error within your description, adding useful debugging info etc. will help others quickly resolve the issue you are reporting.

 ### Contribution development guidelines